 Under the Medicare Advantage (MA) Program, also known as Medicare Part C, beneficiaries can opt to receive their Medicare benefits through a private health plan.
 Currently, more than 16 million beneficiaries are enrolled in Medicare Advantage plans.

 Agency Accountable Official: Ellen Murray, Assistant Secretary for Financial Resources

-The Department of Health and Human Services (HHS) reports an annual Medicare Advantage (Part C) program payment error rate, which presents the combined impact on payments from two kinds of error: errors in the payment system and errors in risk scores used to adjust benefit payment amounts to Medicare Advantage plans.
+The Department of Health and Human Services (HHS) reports an annual Medicare Advantage (Part C) program payment error rate, which represents the impact on payments from errors in risk scores used to adjust benefit payment amounts to Medicare Advantage plans.

 HHS pays Medicare Advantage plans on a risk-adjusted basis.
 In other words, private health plans are paid greater amounts for coverage of sicker beneficiaries.
 HHS uses a methodology that takes into account the varying costs associated with treating beneficiaries based on their health status.
 Risk scores are based on, among other factors, beneficiaries’ clinical diagnoses submitted by private health plans to HHS.
 Beneficiary risk scores are a key source of potential error in HHS’ payments to Medicare Advantage plans.